himanshuo/life-of-learning/articles/internet_scale/lecture_2.md

 6. Ethernet is used on server

 Steps for server to return page
-1. server calls its return_page() function
+1. Ethernet is used on server
-2. HTTP protocol (including url) allows server to determine which specific function to run
+2. IP is used to determine which CPU to connect to
-3. SSL is used to verify request
+3. TCP is used to connect to requester
-4. TCP is used to connect to requester
+4. SSL is used to verify request
-5. IP is used to determine which CPU to connect to
+5. HTTP protocol (including url) allows server to determine which specific function to run
-6. Ethernet is used on server
+6. server calls its return_page() function

+Ethernet devices have a unique address called a mac address.

 ## HTTP